ralphcajipe/nodejs-mysql/README.md

 ### Configuration

-Update the database connection details in `index.js` to match your MySQL setup:
+Update the database connection details in `index.js` to match your MySQL setup.

 ### Running the Application